wickworks/witchdice/README.md

   All rooms are cleared out twelve hours after the last message is sent on them.
   Be able to go straight to the room by visiting the room url

+- put together a how-to imgur album with gifs
 - import spells
 - import the monster manual
   (add legendary actions)